vets in namibia

 Helping working animals in Namibia

 Working animals support the livelihoods of many families in rural Namibia by transporting people and goods, and helping with agricultural tasks.
-That’s why we’re providing the next generation of vets with the practical skills they will need to help sick and injured horses and donkeys.
+That’s why we’re providing practical training to veterinary professionals in the country.

 Horses in Namibia lining up between two wooden fences